jsbisht/aws-developer-associate/vpc.md

   - Initally Route Table will not be having any `subnet associations`.
   - We will then add the associations to all the web tier subnets.
   - Before the association each subnet will be associated with the `Main` as their current route table.
-  - Post association each web tier subnet will be associated with this route table.
+  - Post association each web tier subnet will be associated with this custom route table.
 - Route table content will be as follows:
   - Intially two `local routes`, one for IPv4 and one for IPv6 addresses will be present based on the CIDR of the subnet.
 These cannot be adjusted or removed.
   - We will add another route to set `default route` for IPv4 and IPv6 `0.0.0.0/0 & ::/0` addresses.
 This any route not belonging to the VPC, `will be forwarded to the IGW`.